Marci Harris

 Marci Dale Harris (born December 22, 1974) is an American lawyer and former congressional staffer.
 She is also the CEO and co-founder of POPVOX, an online platform that connects voters with lawmakers.

 Early life

 Harris was born in Tennessee and attended the Lausanne Collegiate School in Memphis.
 Her father owned a real estate company.
 In 1991, as a sophomore in high school, Harris moved to Australia for six months before returning to Memphis to finish her senior year of high school.
-She then traveled to Paraguay before enrolling in the Franklin School in Switzerland, graduating in 1997.
+She then traveled to Paraguay before enrolling at Franklin University in Switzerland, graduating in 1997.

 Career

 2007–2010: Congress

 After receiving a J.D. degree from the University of Memphis and then a master of law from American University in 2007, Harris went on to work in the United States Congress as a congressional staffer for three years, focusing on health care reform.
 She became the Tax, Trade, and Health Counsel to Representative Pete Stark of California's 13th congressional district, and oversaw the Ways and Means Health Subcommittee in the areas of Medicare program integrity and transparency.